Turnpike in Lipschitz-nonlinear optimal control: Finite-dimensional systems

+Before proceeding with further remarks, which we postpone to \Cref{sec: discussion}, let us state a couple of important corollaries of \Cref{thm: turnpike}.
 Firstly, when one considers an optimal control problem for $J_T$ without a final cost for the endpoint $y(T)$, namely taking $\phi\equiv0$ in \eqref{eq: J_T}, \Cref{thm: turnpike} can in fact be improved to an \emph{exponential stabilization} estimate to the running target $\overline{y}$.